Neutron skins probed in proton knockout from neutron-rich nuclei: Cross section formalism

 The inclusive sequential (p,3p) cross section is obtained by summing over all possible single-particle states, and performing an integration over the collision coordinates and scattering angles.
 This is followed by an integration over the incoming proton position ${\bf b}$, the whole expression being

 The cross section for (p,2p) collisions is a subset of this formalism, meaning that

 which involves only one single-particle state, $\alpha$.

+We emphasize that the present calculation yields inclusive theoretical cross sections obtained by summing over all occupied proton single-particle orbitals.
+Removal of deeply bound protons may populate highly excited residual nuclei that subsequently undergo particle evaporation or fragmentation and therefore may not contribute to experimentally identified $(A-1)$ or $(A-2)$ residues.
+Such secondary decay effects are not included in the present framework.
+While this may affect the absolute normalization of the calculated cross sections, the relative systematics and their dependence on neutron-skin thickness are governed primarily by attenuation and surface geometry and are therefore expected to be robust.

 To make calculations tractable, we assume that the reaction is coplanar which simplifies the numerics considerably.
 Coplanar geometry has been shown to be dominant in (p,2p) reactions \cite{Cha77}.
 This implies a cylindrical symmetry, reducing the number of integrations because the aforementioned impact parameters $b_1$ and $b_2$ are determined once the scattering angles $\theta_1$ and $\theta_2$ are known.
 The remaining integrations are done using a Monte-Carlo sampling over the impact parameter, and positions ${\bf r}_1$ and ${\bf r}_2$.
-It is worthwhile mentioning that this procedure is much simpler than that adopted in Ref. \cite{Aum13}, which involves a more elaborated calculation with less constraining assumptions.
+It is worthwhile mentioning that this procedure is much simpler than that adopted in Ref. \cite{aumann:2013:PRC}, which involves a more elaborated calculation with less constraining assumptions.
 A schematic view of a (p,3p) reaction is shown in Figure \ref{fig1}, where the angles are shown in the nucleus system.
 For quasi-free elastic scattering and static protons within the nuclei, the angles $\theta_{1L}$ and $\theta_{2L}$ are exactly equal to $90^\circ$ because of energy-momentum conservation laws.
 But they will deviate from this value if one accounts for nuclear Fermi motion or inelastic scattering, not considered in this work.
-For high-energy protons, the c.m. elastic scattering favors forward scattering which renders the incident proton being scattered in the near forward direction in the nucleus frame with small energy change.
+Although the proton--proton elastic cross section is symmetric in the center-of-mass frame (after removal of Coulomb effects), transformation to the laboratory (nucleus) frame leads to a forward focusing of the outgoing protons at high energies.

 The calculation of the single-particle states $\psi_\alpha$ is based on a one-body mean-field approximation, in which protons and neutrons move independently in a static spherical potential.
 The proton separation energy is approximated by the negative of the highest occupied proton single-particle energy.
 We use a usual WoodsSaxon form factor dependent on the distance $r$ from the nuclear center as